International Mathematics Olympiad

 Stage 2: Indian National Mathematical Olympiad (INMO) :

-The INMO will be held on first Sunday of February (February 03, 2013) between 1.00 pm and 5.00 pm (12.00 noon to 04.00 p.m. at some centres).
+The INMO will be held on Third Sunday of January 2019 (January 20, 2019) between 1.00 pm and 5.00 pm (12.00 noon to 04.00 p.m. at some centres).
 Only those students who are selected in the RMO are eligible to appear for the INMO.
 This contest is a 4-hour written test.
 On the basis of the INMO, the 30-35 students from all over the country are chosen as INMO awardees and receive a Certificate of Merit.
 (A maximum of 6 students of Class XII can be INMO awardees.)

 Stage 3: International Mathematical Olympiad Training Camp (IMOTC) :